Starworks

 Step 1: Audit Your Current Responses#

 Look at your last 20 review responses.
 Do they sound like your business?
 Do they reflect how your team actually talks?
 If they sound generic or corporate, there's room to inject more personality.
+Platforms like Starworks make this easier by helping you track and manage all your reviews in one place, so you can identify patterns in your current tone and responses.

 Step 2: Create a Response Style Guide#